okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## Enabling a Password Import Inline Hook

-To enable a Password Import Inline Hook, you first need to register your external service endpoint with Okta and configure it as an Inline Hook of type `com.okta.user.credential.password.import`; see [Inline Hook Setup](/docs/concepts/inline-hooks/#inline-hook-setup).
+To enable a Password Import Inline Hook, you first need to register your external service endpoint with Okta and configure it as an Inline Hook of type `com.okta.user.credential.password.import`.
+See [Inline Hook Setup](/docs/concepts/inline-hooks/#inline-hook-setup).
 You can also use the Admin Console to register your external service endpoint and configure the hook by going to **Workflow > Inline Hooks** and clicking **Add Inline Hook**.

 When creating a new user with the `/users` API, you need to use the [Create User with Password Import Inline Hook](/docs/reference/api/users#create-user-with-password-import-inline-hook) use case.
 This involves specifying a `profile.credentials.password.hook` property in the request body.